‘Still my people’: Myanmar diaspora supports democracy struggle back home

 In Japan, which is home to more than 35,000 Myanmar nationals, diaspora groups have staged demonstrations calling on the government to deny legitimacy to the Myanmar military and stop channelling official development assistance through military-controlled entities.

-Hnin Htet Htet Aung, the university student in Hitotsubashi, said she focuses on raising awareness and empathy among her Japanese peers.
+Hnin Htet Htet Aung, the student at a Japanese university, said she focuses on raising awareness and empathy among her Japanese peers.
 “That is my responsibility to contribute to my country,” she said.

 In the US, diaspora groups played a critical role in lobbying for the passage of the BURMA Act, which broadens the US government’s support to Myanmar’s pro-democracy movement and its authority to impose sanctions against the military.
 In the months leading up to the act’s passage in December 2022, Chin churches across the country aired a video explaining its significance and offering instructions on how to write to members of Congress.